aolszowka/VisualStudioSolutionFixer/README.md

 Every attempt has been made to make this tool as fast as possible such that we should just be I/O Bound.

 Pull requests and bug reports are welcomed so long as they are MIT Licensed.

+## License
+This tool is MIT Licensed.

+## Third Party Licenses
+This project uses other open source contributions see [LICENSES.md](LICENSES.md) for a comprehensive listing.